-These homemade masks should only be used in the case of a mask shortage and preferably in combination with other personal protective equipment.
+An important reminder: homemade cloth masks should only be used in the case of a mask shortage.
 Two-layer cotton fabric masks filter out only a portion of virus particles—which is obviously better than nothing, but having these masks should not give you a false sense of security.
-For more information about using homemade fabric masks during a mask shortage, please see the CDC’s information about fabric masks as a crisis response.
+A mask only works if you put it on and take it off properly, wear it properly (tightly fitting, and with the same side facing out), and clean it regularly (preferably after every trip out in public).

 When planning to donate masks, please check with local health care facilities to (a) ensure they are accepting homemade mask donations and (b) inquire about specifications they request for donated masks.
 Never try on a mask that you are planning on donating.